bugger69/ResumeManager/README.md

 04/02/23
 now resumes are uploaded to backblaze, and a reference is stored in mongodb to locate the resume.
 Frontend still broken.
 Gotta fix that asap.

+05/02/23
+frontend patched up, files are uploading and login/register possible.
+Still need a logout button and error messages are a bit weird, gotta fix that too.